LuckierDodge/website/index.md

 👋 Hello, and welcome to my humble internet home!

-I am a...

->Student

->Developer

->Researcher

->Roboticist

->Computational Mathematician

-...currently studying and working at the University of Michigan and Argonne National Laboratory.
+I am a graduate student, developer, and roboticist currently studying at the University of Michigan and working at [Mcity](https://mcity.umich.edu/) and [Argonne National Laboratory](https://www.anl.gov).

 [Learn more about me →](/aboutme)